itzCozi/devbox/docs/src/content/docs/docs/intro.md

 description: Learn about devbox and its principles
 ---

 Welcome to the devbox documentation!
-This guide provides an overview of what devbox is, its core principles, and how it can help you manage your development environments effectively. devbox is a tool designed to create isolated, reproducible development environments using containers.
+This guide provides an overview of what devbox is, its core principles, and how it can help you manage your development environments effectively. devbox is a tool designed to create isolated, reproducible development environments using boxes (Docker containers).
 It simplifies the process of setting up and managing dependencies, ensuring that your projects run consistently across different machines.

 #### Key Features of devbox
 - **Isolation**: Each project gets its own isolated environment, preventing dependency conflicts.